devopsengineerDan/Daniel_project/README.md

 🧨 ORDER OF MARKET TREND
 ✅ 1.
 Interest Rates
 ✅ 2.
-Buyers and Sellers
+Amount of Buyers/Consumers and Sellers/Producers
 ✅ 3.
 Price Action
+✅ 4.
+Therefore; Increase in interest rates increases Sellers in the market, making price to fall
+                 Decrease in interest rates increases Buyers in the market, making price to rise ✅ 5.
+Hence; Relationship between Demand and Supply
 ```

 ```